“RING OF FIRE EXPEDITIONS” presents our 43rd solar eclipse tour:

 March 17, 2015 (Tuesday) Arrive Oslo, Norway

 We recommend you arrive one day early in order to assure that you will make the flight to Longyearbyen.
-Hotel and transfer will be available for purchase.
+Hotels (tonite and on March 23) are available for purchase.

 March 18, 2015 (Wednesday) Flight from Oslo to Longyearbyen

 Transfer from your hotel to the airport and on to Longyearbyen.
-Arrive in afternoon (flight details to be determined and announced later).
-The official tour starts from this point and ends at Longyearbyen airport on March 22.
+Depart on Norwegian Air DY396 leaving Oslo at 1645, arriving Longyearbyen at 1940 (times subject to change).
+Note this flight and the return flight MUST be booked through Future Travel who has blocked seats for the entire group on this routing at extra cost.
+The official tour starts from this point and ends at Longyearbyen airport on March 23.
 Group transfer by motorcoach to your hotel.
 Dinner and welcome briefing tonite.

 Our hotel in Spitzbergen: Mary-Ann’s Polarrigg